 Another important group of phytonutrients is phenolic compounds.
 There are a large number of phenolic compounds found in plant foods that act as antioxidants or benefit health in other ways.
 For example, oats contain nearly 10 times higher levels of free and conjugated phenolics than other grains.

-The following are the main phytonutrients present in Huel:
+The following are the main phytonutrients present in Huel Products, the presence and amounts of each phytonutrient varies between products:

 Lycopene is thought to be the strongest antioxidant carotenoid and has been shown to reduce the risk of cardiovascular disease and some cancers.
-The lycopene in Huel is naturally obtained from tomatoes and maize, and added as part of the customized micronutrient blend.
-It is responsible for the red flecks you sometimes see in Huel.
+The lycopene in Huel Powders is synthetically produced and added as part of our micronutrient blend.
+It’s identical to the natural form found in tomatoes and maize.
+It is responsible for the red flecks you sometimes see in Huel Powders.

-This phenolic compound in Huel has high antioxidant activity and is provided from the oats and flaxseeds.
+This phenolic compound in Huel Products has high antioxidant activity and is provided from the oats and flaxseed.
 It also acts as an antibacterial agent that has also been shown to have anti-cancer properties.

-These are phenolic alkaloids almost uniquely found in oats and, as oats are the largest ingredient in Huel, it is rich in avenanthramides.
+These are phenolic alkaloids almost uniquely found in oats and, as oats are the largest ingredient in Huel Powder v3.0, it is rich in avenanthramides.
 They have been shown to have antioxidant and anti-inflammatory effects[6, 7].
-There are over 20 distinct types of avenanthramides with the three most prevalent being aven-A, -B and -C. Aven-C has been shown to have the highest antioxidant capacity[8, 9], and it’s abundant in oats and therefore in Huel.
+There are over 20 distinct types of avenanthramides with the three most prevalent being aven-A, -B and -C. Aven-C has been shown to have the highest antioxidant capacity[8, 9], and it’s abundant in oats and therefore in Huel Powder v3.0.

 Tocols are natural antioxidants and include terpenes, terpenoids, tocopherols, and tocotrienols some of which act as vitamin E, and all are strong antioxidants, although tocotrienols are the strongest.
-There is a significant amount of a number of tocols present in Huel.
+There is a significant amount of a number of tocols present in Huel Products.

 Too often we hear bad things about phytic acid as it can act as an antinutrient; i.e. it can reduce the bioavailability for some minerals, especially iron and zinc.
 However, phytic acid is a strong and effective antioxidant.
 Although we need iron in our diet, it behaves as a free radical, contributing to oxidative stress in the body, so phytic acid’s ability to sequester and trap iron is beneficial.
 Phytic acid can also bind heavy metals (e.g. cadmium and lead) and helps prevent their accumulation in the body.
 There is also evidence that it could be anticarcinogenic.